The Admin Committee is responsible for organising events directly related to the Club’s “in-house” activities.

-Host a Christmas Party for local Senior Citizens on Monday 2nd December 2019.
+Host a Christmas Party at Carnforth Civic Hall for local Senior Citizens on Tuesday 1st December 2020.

 Youth Service projects for students and youth can change the lives of those who participate.
 We support youth competitions, training and job development, provide mock interviews and encourage the development of skills.

 Subject to the restrictions of Covid-19, the Youth Services team would like to: